yuyan-z/COSE-player/README.md

 # COSE-player
 A tool for player the Airline Game automatically.

-If you like this program, plz give me a star ⭐
+PS: If you like this program, plz give me a star ⭐

-PS: I'll appreciate it if someone can lend me the notes for COSE.
-French is too difficult for me

 ## Requirement
 Pycharm 2023.2.1.0